tech-meppem/semantic-release-filepaths/README.md

 <p>
 Fork info:

+Adds a cli option: `--path-filter` to filter commits by paths of files they've changed.
+This is useful when you have multiple packages in a monorepo and want to release only the packages that have been changed.

 Almost all of code changes for this fork can be found from this PR by @bogaertg: https://github.com/semantic-release/semantic-release/pull/2315

-I'm just updating & making it into a package.
+I'm just updating to ESM & making it into a package.
 </p>
 <hr/>
 <h1 align="center" style="border-bottom: none;">📦🚀 semantic-release</h1>